 Rafael’s response was instantaneous.

 Sonny had managed to get some time off work and was able to spend a weekend with Rafael in San Francisco.
-They lay in bed tangled together discussing their future and how they would spend it together.
+They lay in bed, legs tangled, discussing their future and how they would spend it together.
 In June Rafael spent two weeks in New York, that was when he introduced Sonny to his mother, the two of them hit it off instantaneously which made Rafael’s departure a little easier.

 A few days later Sonny found himself on the floor of his baby sister’s apartment playing with his niece.
 He tried not to mope too much around his family, of course Bella and Tommy arguing in the corner didn’t help his mood.